What are zoning laws and how do they work?

 What are zoning laws?

-In short, zoning laws decide what types of buildings can be built on a property, how those buildings may or may not be expanded in the future, and how the buildings can generally be used there.
+Zoning laws dictate what types of buildings can be built on a property, how those buildings may or may not be expanded in the future, and how the buildings can generally be used there.
 Can a developer build condos downtown?
 Will an office building pop up in your single-family residential neighborhood?
 Each area of land, or zone, has set rules and regulations created by a government or municipality to answer these questions.

-Zoning laws are different from homeowners association rules.
-Zoning laws are made by the local government in a particular area and they regulate all the properties in an that space.
+Zoning laws are different from homeowners association (HOA) rules.
+Zoning laws are made by the local government in a particular area, and they regulate all the properties in that space.
 HOA rules only apply to the community that’s overseen by that HOA.

 What is the purpose of zoning?